top of page

 Historical Foundations

-In the 16th century, more than 2000 Huguenot primary and secondary schools existed in France, and there were about twenty university level protestant academies.
+In the 16th century, more than 2,000 Huguenot primary and middle schools could be found throughout France, and there were around twenty Protestant academies (university level).

 bottom of page